 - Rinse.
 Thoroughly rinse all dental equipment and devices to remove chemical and detergent residues by submerging in water and being careful to avoid splashes. - Dry.
-Dry instruments either with an automated process or manually with a clean, lint-free, soft-absorbent towel prior to inspection. - Inspect.
+Dry instruments either with an automated process or manually with a clean, lint-free, softabsorbent towel prior to inspection. - Inspect.
 Visually inspect instruments to ensure debris is removed and are optimal and safe for use (sharp, operating as intended).
-Ensure functionality or replace. - Lubricate.
-Follow MIFU when applying lubricant to instruments and when considering corrosion reduction processes.